 - The car must be roadworthy – it is a criminal offence to sell an unroadworthy car and an MOT certificate from a test several months ago is no guarantee that the car is roadworthy today.

-If you buy at a live auction you will have very little legal protection and is not an ideal place for the inexperienced.
-Check the specific terms and conditions of the auction before bidding – if your rights under the sale of goods act are excluded then you're buying 'sold as seen' and should check it over thoroughly before bidding.
+- Check the specific terms and conditions of the auction before bidding – if your rights under the sale of goods act are excluded then you're buying 'sold as seen' and should check the car over thoroughly before bidding.